-Teva's supply chain is an extension of our company, helping us reach approximately 183 million patients each day1.
-We operate the largest fullyintegrated manufacturing and delivery network in the pharmaceutical industry, with 600 contract manufacturing operations (CMOs) that support development, manufacturing and packaging.
+Teva's supply chain is an extension of our company, helping us reach nearly 200 million patients each day.
+We operate one of the largest fully-integrated manufacturing and delivery network in the pharmaceutical industry, with 100's of contract manufacturing operations (CMOs) globally that support development, manufacturing and packaging.
 We hold each of our partners to the same standards we hold ourselves to and expect them to conduct business ethically, act with integrity and protect human rights.

-As part of our processes to ensure ethical practices within our supply chain, we became a member of the Pharmaceutical Supply Chain Initiative (PSCI) in 2016, which includes 26 of the largest, leading pharmaceutical and healthcare companies.
-As set out in its 2018 Annual Report, PSCI's vision and purpose is to bring together its members to champion responsible supply chain practices and to establish and promote behaviours that will continuously improve ethics, labour, health, safety and environmentally sustainable outcomes for supply chains.
+As part of our processes to ensure ethical practices within our supply chain, we became a full member of the Pharmaceutical Supply Chain Initiative ("PSCI") in 2016, which includes 50 of the largest and leading pharmaceutical and healthcare companies.

+PSCI's vision and purpose is to bring together its members to champion responsible supply chain practices and to establish and promote behaviours that will continuously improve ethics, labour, health, safety and environmentally sustainable outcomes for supply chains.
 PSCI's priority areas encapsulate fair and safe work places and include areas such as, worker protection, fair treatment of employees and freely chosen employment.
-Teva continues to be a member of PSCI and the principles that govern supply chains in this sector continue to apply and inform our ethical labour practices.
-These principles continue to form part of our Supplier Code of Conduct.